 - Uncoordinated muscle contractions causing the pelvic floor muscles to spasm

-Contact The Health First Group to set up your appointment to see a Mississauga Pelvic Floor Physiotherapy Specialist today!
+Contact The Health First Group to set up your appointment to see a Mississauga or Etobicoke Pelvic Floor Physiotherapy Specialist today!